-In this Annex 910, we set out our views on the enforceability of the close-out netting provisions of the ISDA Master Agreement against an English Insurance Company in the event that insolvency proceedings are commenced in England in respect of the English Insurance Company.
+In this Annex 10, we set out our views on the enforceability of the close-out netting provisions of the ISDA Master Agreement against an English Insurance Company in the event that insolvency proceedings are commenced in England in respect of the English Insurance Company.

-The types of insolvency proceeding that may be commenced in England in respect of an English Insurance Company depend on the legal form in which it is established as well as specific insolvency rules applicable to an English Insurance Company as discussed below in this Annex 910.
+The types of insolvency proceeding that may be commenced in England in respect of an English Insurance Company depend on the legal form in which it is established as well as specific insolvency rules applicable to an English Insurance Company as discussed below in this Annex 10.

-A summary of the types of insolvencing proceeding that may be commenced in England is set out, in respect of:
+A summary of the types of insolvency proceedings that may be commenced in England is set out, in respect of:

-- (a) a Companies Act an English Company, in part III.1(4) of this memorandum;
+- (a) an English Company, in part III.1(4) of this memorandum;

-- (b) a Friendly Society, in Annex 56;
+- (b) a Friendly Society, in Annex 6;

-- (c) an I&P a C/CB Society, in Annex 67;
+- (c) a C/CB Society, in Annex 7;

-- (d) a Statutory Corporation, in Annex 78; and
+- (d) a Statutory Corporation, in Annex 8; and

-- (e) a Chartered Corporation, in Annex 89.
+- (e) a Chartered Corporation, in Annex 9.

-One of the most important changes made by the specific insolvency rules applicable to insurers is that an English Insurance Company that is an I&P Society, a Statutory Corporation or Chartered Corporation can be put into administration proceedings.
-Normally administration proceedings are not available in relation these legal forms of entity, as noted in Annexes 6, 7 and 89, respectively.
+One of the most important changes made by the specific insolvency rules applicable to insurers is that an English Insurance Company that is a Statutory Corporation or a Chartered Corporation can be put into administration proceedings.
+Normally administration proceedings are not available in relation these legal forms of entity, as noted in Annexes 8 and 95 respectively.
 Administration proceedings remain unavailable for an English Insurance Company that is a Friendly Society.

-On the basis of the assumptions and subject to the qualifications in part III of of this memorandum as modified and supplemented by this this Annex 910, we are of the view that our conclusions in part III.3 of this memorandum would apply to an English Insurance Company in the event that insolvency proceedings are commenced in England in respect of the English Insurance Company.
+On the basis of the assumptions and subject to the qualifications in part III of of this memorandum, as modified and supplemented by this this Annex 10, we are of the view that our conclusions in part III.3 of this memorandum would apply to an English Insurance Company in the event that insolvency proceedings are commenced in England in respect of the English Insurance Company.